 The 7 Free Testing Facilities in Seoul, South Korea for Seoul Residents: Seoul Metropolitan Hospital, Seoul Metropolitan Eunpyeong Hospital, Seoul Metropolitan Seobuk Hospital, Seoul Medical Center, SMG-SNU Boramae Medical Center, Seoul Metropolitan Dongbu Hospital, and Seoul Metropolitan Seonam Hospital.

-If you do not have Korean health insurance and/or do not live in South Korea, it may cost up to 200,000 KRW to get tested.
+If you do not have Korean health insurance, have no symptoms, and/or do not live in South Korea, it may cost up to 400,000 KRW to get tested.

-Will my flight be cancelled to South Korea?
+Will my flight be canceled to South Korea?

 No one really knows.
-Check with your carrier and see if routes have been suspended/cancelled.
+Check with your carrier and see if routes have been suspended/canceled.
 My best advice is to wait two weeks ahead of time — meanwhile, prepare for the worst — and contact your airline carrier again.
-If your flight is cancelled by the airline carrier, you are most likely entitled to a full refund.
+If your flight is canceled by the airline carrier, you are most likely entitled to a full refund.

 You can check Korean Air for an updated list of country travel restrictions.
 Korean Air also has a list of suspended or reduced flights here.
 Asiana Airlines has a list of suspended or reduced flights here.